To: Michigan Wolverines

 Palantir sells two tools to ICE.
 The first, Investigative Case Management (ICM), is “mission critical” to ICE’s efforts, according to government documents, and was used at the border to investigate the families and sponsors of children who crossed the border alone.
 The operation, designed specifically to dissuade children from joining family in the United States, resulted in the arrests of at least 443 people over 90 days.

 Palantir can cancel both of these contracts.
-Its ICM contract is up for renewal on September 20, while its FALCON contract is up on November 27.
+It can, at any time, pledge to stop working for ICE going forward.
 We know Palantir workers, academics, and a wide coalition of ordinary citizens from Latinx and Jewish groups have called for the company to drop its contracts, but executives have ignored these calls, calculating that it’s better business for the company to stay close to the government than to follow ethical considerations.

 We hope they reconsider.
 There are dozens of schools represented by the students who have signed this pledge.
 All of us are committed to pursuing Palantir across our campuses.
 We will kick recruiters out of career fairs, protest company speakers on campus, and urge university administrators to drop the company’s sponsorship at every turn.

 We are not alone.
-Earlier this year, hundreds of academics pressured U.C.
+In 2019, hundreds of academics pressured U.C.
 Berkeley to drop Palantir as a sponsor of a privacy scholars conference.
 In late August, Lesbians Who Tech dropped Palantir as a sponsor of its annual conference, citing its work for immigration enforcement.
 Just two days later, the Grace Hopper Celebration, the largest conference for female tech workers worldwide, dropped Palantir as a sponsor just hours after learning of its role in human rights abuses.

 As more of us learn about Palantir’s work and refuse complicity in human rights abuses, the company’s recruitment will decline and its business will suffer.
 Palantir will become a pariah, shut off from academia and computer science talent unless it decides to change tack.